aireilly/sublime-adoc-ref/README.md

 * Download the repo files and unzip.
 * Copy all files to `~/.config/sublime-text-3/Packages/User/`
-* Open the `OpenModule.sublime-settings` file and modify `source_folder` to match your asciidoc source folder, for example:
+* *Optional*: Open the `OpenModule.sublime-settings` file and modify `source_folder` to match your asciidoc source folder, for example:
 ```
 "source_folder": "~/openshift-docs/"
 ```